Slidell, Louisiana: Economy

 Slidell is the global headquarters for automotive manufacturer and military contractor Textron Marine & Land Systems off Gause Boulevard.

 Education

-Slidell's public schools are operated by the St. Tammany Parish Public Schools.
-There are three public high schools in Slidell: Northshore High School; Salmen High School; and Slidell High School; and two private high schools: Pope John Paul II High School and First Baptist Christian School.
+Slidell's public schools are operated by the St. Tammany Parish Public Schools, which covers all of the parish.
+There are three public high schools located in Slidell: Northshore High School; Salmen High School; and Slidell High School.
+Pearl River High School, located in nearby Pearl River, serves a small section of Slidell.
+There are two private high schools located in Slidell: Pope John Paul II High School and First Baptist Christian School.

-Northshore Technical Community College has its main campus in Lacombe; this campus was established in January 2017.
-Additionally, Nunez Community College in Chalmette and the Sidney Collier Campus of Delgado Community College in New Orleans East are in proximity to the parish.
+The main campus of Northshore Technical Community College is located in Lacombe.
+This campus was established in January 2017.
+Also, Nunez Community College in Chalmette and the Sidney Collier Campus of Delgado Community College in New Orleans East are in close proximity to the city.

 Previously the Slidell Learning Center and later the Northshore-Slidell campus, and with Covington having the Northshore-Covington Campus.
 The latter opened in summer 2002.
 The Slidell campus closed in 2016 due to financial issues.

 Transportation

 Amtrak’s Crescent serves Slidell station, and offers service to New York City, Washington, D.C., Atlanta, Birmingham, New Orleans, and intermediate points.
 The station is located on Front Street in Olde Towne Slidell.

 Slidell is on the southwest corner of the intersection of Interstate 10, Interstate 12, Interstate 59, and U.S. Highway 11.
 The I-10 Twin Span Bridge runs from Slidell to New Orleans East across Lake Pontchartrain.

 Slidell Airport (ICAO: KASD, FAA LID: ASD) is a city-owned public-use airport four nautical miles (7 km) northwest of Slidell's central business district.
 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Slidell's is assigned ASD by the FAA but has no designation from the IATA (which assigned ASD to Andros Town Airport in the Bahamas).